Jack Rubinacci: Biography

-At 24, after having studied the history art at University of Central England, Rubinacci went solo and toured as the opening act for many international artists including, Jackson Browne, Joe Cocker, The Script, John Martyn, Tom McRae, J.D.
-Souther, White Lies, Dar Williams, Thea Gilmore, Ben Christophers, All About Eve and Rodrigo y Gabriela.
+At 24, after having studied the history of art at University of Central England, Rubinacci went solo and toured as the opening act for many international artists including, Jackson Browne, Joe Cocker, The Script, John Martyn, Tom McRae, JD Souther, White Lies, Dar Williams, Thea Gilmore, Ben Christophers, All About Eve and Rodrigo y Gabriela.

 In 2005 Rubinacci appeared on Italian TV as a guest on Destinazione San Remo.
 In 2006 Rubinacci created his own record company, RAR Records.
 When it came to choose a producer for his debut album, Rubinacci approached his main choice, Tchad Blake.
 Blake described Rubinacci's song writing as some of the best he had heard in long time.
 The album was recorded at Peter Gabriel's Real World Studio with Jerry Marotta on drums, and was mastered at Abbey Road Studio, London.